-In addition, travel and booking businesses and other accommodation provision-related persons may disclose your information to us if you have used their services to purchase accommodation or other services from us.
+In addition, travel and booking businesses and other accommodation provision-related people may disclose your information to us if you have used their services to purchase accommodation or other services from us.
 In situations where we have not obtained your data from you directly, we will send you a privacy notice as soon as possible.

 Why do we need data about you?
 What happens if you do not provide any information?

 We use your information to provide accommodation and the other services you have purchased, as well as to meet obligations arising from regulatory legal acts and to pursue our general business objectives.
 For example: